Cooperative factory

 01. Optimise the spatial layout of warehousing to reduce carbon footprints.

-02. Clean energy equipment system
+02. Clean-energy equipment system

-03. Intelligent low-carbon operation system
+03. Intelligent low-carbon-operation system

-Environmental responsibility commitment of our own TGA factory
+Environmental-responsibility commitment at our own TGA-certified factory

+We recognise that corporate responsibility is not just about providing families with high-quality products, but also about proactively addressing our environmental impact.
+We have been granted an Environmental Licence by the South Australian Environmental Protection Agency (EPA) under the Environmental Protection Act 1993.
+This licence not only demonstrates our full compliance, but also signifies our long-term commitment to environmental protection.
 The EPA licence authorises us to carry out operations that may have an impact on the environment within prescribed limits.
-To ensure that our operations meet environmental standards, we strictly adhere to the following environmental responsibility measures, including but not limited to:
+To ensure our operations meet environmental standards, we strictly adhere to the following environmental-responsibility measures (including but not limited to):

 General Environmental Obligations